yammmt/slide-show-rs/README.md

 If you got error(s), please confirm support status of minifb crate ([repo](https://github.com/emoon/rust_minifb)).

+### Speed

+The default speed is 0.5s, that is, shown image is changed if 5.0s passes.
+To change this speed, please input key :arrow_up: or :arrow_right: to increase speed by 0.5s, input key :arrow_down: or :arrow_left: to decrease speed by 0.5s.

+Note that real speed is affected by your machine spec.

 ## Test

 In many cases such as this repo's GitHub Actions, `cargo test` is enough.